 If you’ve been targeted, you may not even realize that your data is being stolen.
 It leaves no tell-tale signs of infection; it doesn’t shut your Mac down or make your Mac behave any differently than it usually would.
 Making this as dangerous as it is stealthy and sophisticated.
 Now this means that the main challenge is removing the Careto virus.

 As we’ve noted, it is stealthy and knows how to hide.

-Attempting to find it manually may prove difficult, if not impossible, unless you happen to be a cyber security expert.
-The payload it leaves on a Mac contains 39 files, which are distributed across an operating system.
+Attempting to find it manually may prove difficult, if not impossible, unless you happen to be a cybersecurity expert.
+The payload leaves on a Mac 39 files distributed across the operating system.
 Hidden and disguised, Careto files aren’t easy to uncover since they are labeled differently.

-The latest rendition of this tool is known to quite effectively remove viruses that are specific to macOS.
-You shouldn’t confuse CleanMyMac with other supposed “Mac cleaners” because this one is actually notarized by Apple as a safe to use tool.
+The latest version of this tool is known to quite effectively remove viruses specific to macOS.
+You shouldn’t confuse CleanMyMac X with other supposed “Mac cleaners” because this one is notarized by Apple as a safe-to-use tool.

-Once you run CleanMyMac’s Malware Removal tool you can to reduce your Mac from Careto.
+Once you run CleanMyMac’s Malware Removal tool, you can reduce your Mac from Careto.
 It takes minutes instead of hours to find and remove all the pieces of this nasty virus.
 CleanMyMac X will scan for Careto.
 Once the scan is complete, it will show you what is lurking inside your Mac.
-Click Remove, then it will safely remove Careto.
+Click Remove, and then it will safely remove Careto.

-Careto malware was sneaky and clever enough that for five years it was able to get through secure systems and firewalls thanks to emails that came with an apparently legitimate security system.
-Once infected, a back-door is dropped into your Mac that can steal information and circumvent your control.
-Removing it can be a challenge, but with the right tools or enough time, it is possible.
+Careto malware was sneaky and clever enough that it was able to get through security systems and firewalls for five years, thanks to emails that came with an apparently legitimate security system.
+Once infected, a back door is dropped into your Mac that can steal information and circumvent your control.
+Removing it can be challenging, but it is possible with the right tools or enough time.